2024-2025 TRAINING & CAPACITY

 • Information on current and future projects being financed with Restore-Rebuild.

-• Insights into the future of the Restore-Rebuild program, considering the incoming administration and its impact on HUD-related policies.
+• Insights into the future of the Restore-Rebuild program, considering the current administration and its impact on HUD-related policies.

 Registration Details: This event is free to current HAND Members; Non-Member Fee: $75.